 The Thomas Lord house at 17 High Street in Ipswich features original champfored summer beams, unpainted feather edge paneling in the front rooms and hall, an original saltbox frame, center chimney and five cooking fireplaces with bake ovens and large hearths.
 The saltbox roof slopes down to one story in the rear.
 The front entry features the original stairway and paneling.
 Typical of many early homes, the windows are 6 panes over 9 (cottage style).

-This First Period house stayed in the Lord family for generations.
 The lot was granted to Robert Lord who arrived as one of the first European settlers of Ipswich in 1634 and served as town clerk until his death in 1683.
 The property was transferred to Robert Roberts and then to Thomas Lord, a cordwainer (shoe maker) who built the early section of this house in 1658.
-This house remained in the Lord family until the 1860’s.
+This First Period house stayed in the Lord family until the 1860’s.

 The Ipswich Historical Commission provides the following information at the MACRIS site.